You are listening to the Sean Hannity Radio Show Podcast.

 He's talking about health care.

-The past 17 years, Obamacare has wreaked havoc on the lives of innocent, hardworking Americans.
+For the past 17 years, Obamacare has wreaked havoc on the lives of innocent, hardworking Americans.

-Just spent a lot of time with them, who were suffering because seven years ago a small group of politicians and special interests in Washington engineered a government takeover of health care.
+Behind me today, we have real American families, great families, just spent a lot of time with them, who are suffering because seven years ago, a small group of politicians and special interests in Washington engineered a government takeover of health care.

 Every pledge that Washington Democrats made to pass that bill turned out to be a lie.

-It was a big fat, ugly lie.
+It was a big, fat, ugly lie.

 Democrats promised Americans like Steve Finn, a former police officer in West Virginia, that they would save $2,500 a year under Obamacare.